Analysis | Trump and the GOP try to put the monster they created back in the cage

 Fox News host Laura Ingraham hit back at the effort by Trump’s lawyers Thursday night, saying, “You almost don’t deserve to win if you’re that stupid, I’m sorry.”
 Ingraham has featured Powell on her show in recent weeks, telling her she is “a really top lawyer” and played up Wood’s efforts on behalf of Nicholas Sandmann, who sued The Washington Post for defamation.
 Ditto Fox News host Sean Hannity, who in the summer labeled Wood “one of the best” for his work in the Sandmann case.

-Powell’s involvement in the boycott effort might be even more troubling for the GOP, given she was until recently a member of Trump’s own legal team.
+Powell’s involvement in the boycott effort might be even more troubling for the GOP, given that, until recently, she was a member of Trump’s own legal team.
 And while Republicans are distancing themselves from Wood and now Powell, Trump has played up their efforts until very recently.
 In mid-November, in fact, Trump even promoted a tweet that described Wood as having “joined Trump’s election team.”
 (Wood has not otherwise been identified as Trump’s lawyer.)

 Since then, Trump has retweeted Wood four times and also promoted his and Powell’s lawsuit challenging the validity of the presidential election results in Georgia.
 That most recent retweet came Nov.
 26, even after some top GOP officials were cautioning that Wood’s efforts might depress GOP turnout if voters decide the elections are rigged.